pachyderm/docs/content/2.2.x/how-tos/developer-workflow/_index.md

 seriesPart:
 ---

 In general, the developer workflow for Pachyderm involves adding data to versioned data repositories, creating pipelines to read from those repositories, executing the pipeline's code, and writing the pipeline's output to other data repositories.

-Both the data and pipeline can be iterated on independently with Pachyderm handling the code execution according to the pipeline specfication.
+Both the data and pipeline can be iterated on independently with Pachyderm handling the code execution according to the pipeline specification.
 The workflow steps are shown below.

 ![Developer workflow](../../assets/images/d_steps_analysis_pipeline.svg)

-## Data Workflow - Load Your Data into Pachyderm
+## Data Workflow

 Adding data to Pachyderm is the first step towards building data-driven pipelines.
 There are multiple ways to add data to a Pachyderm repository: